suborbital/docs/website/docs/how-to/customize-plugins/custom-libraries.md

 <TabItem value="assemblyscript" label="AssemblyScript">

 The AssemblyScript library is located in `library/assemblyscript`.
 As your custom library will need to be published, you will need to give it a custom name.
 In `library/assemblyscript/package.json`, replace all instances of `acmeco` with your desired name.
-Add your custom library as a dependency in `templates/assemblyscript/package.json.tmpl` so your users' extensions can use it:
+Add your custom library as a dependency in `templates/assemblyscript/package.json.tmpl` so your users' plugins can use it:

 ```js
 "dependencies": {